aistairc/BENNERD/README.md

-## Implementation of BERT-based Exhaustive Neural Named Entity Recognition and Normalization (BENNERD) on COVID-19 Dataset
+## Implementation of BERT-based Exhaustive Neural Named Entity Recognition and Disambiguision (BENNERD) on COVID-19 Dataset

 ### Backgroud
 In response to the coronavirus disease 2019 (COVID-19) pandemic, White House and a coalition of